The Best Apps for English Listening Practice in 2026

 Comparison Table

-| App | Best for | Listening Focus | Free Tier | Price | CEFR Levels | |-----|----------|----------------|-----------|-------|-------------| | English Listening Trainer | Structured CEFR cloze listening | ★★★★★ | 5 exercises/day | $1.99/mo | A1–C2 | | Clozemaster | Vocabulary in context | ★★★☆☆ | Limited | $8/mo | Not CEFR | | Pimsleur | Audio-first beginners | ★★★★☆ | 1 lesson free | $20/mo | Not CEFR | | BBC Learning English | Free general resource | ★★★☆☆ | Fully free | Free | Loose levels | | ELSA Speak | Pronunciation | ★★☆☆☆ | Limited | $7/mo | Not CEFR | | Lingopie | TV/film learners | ★★★☆☆ | 7-day trial | $12/mo | Not CEFR |
+| App | Best for | Listening Focus | Free Tier | Price | CEFR Levels | |-----|----------|----------------|-----------|-------|-------------| | English Listening Trainer | Short daily active listening drills | ★★★★★ | 5 exercises/day | $1.99/mo | A1–C2 | | Clozemaster | Vocabulary in context with optional audio | ★★★☆☆ | Limited | $8/mo | Not CEFR | | Pimsleur | Audio-first beginners who like structured lessons | ★★★★☆ | 1 lesson free | $20/mo | Not CEFR | | BBC Learning English | Learners who want free general listening resources | ★★★☆☆ | Fully free | Free | Loose levels | | ELSA Speak | Pronunciation-focused learners | ★★☆☆☆ | Limited | $7/mo | Not CEFR | | Lingopie | Intermediate learners using shows and films | ★★★☆☆ | 7-day trial | $12/mo | Not CEFR |

 Detailed Reviews